parallelworks/guide-to-coasters/guide-to-coasters.md

 standards, at least.

-#What are the main parts of coasters?
+## What are the main parts of coasters?

-There are three main parts of coasters ("the coaster system"):
+There are three main parts of coasters ("the coaster system")

 1. the coaster client
 2. the coaster service
 3. the coaster workers